ChristineCao/WebLinksApp/README.md

 	mvn test

-To run this program, java 8 and mvn are needed to be installed in your computer.
+The steps to run this program:

-Java download link:
+1. Download Java  from the link:

 http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

-Maven download link:
+2. Download Maven from the link:

 https://maven.apache.org/download.cgi?Preferred=ftp%3A%2F%2Fmirror.reverse.net%2Fpub%2Fapache%2F

-then set into your system path:
+3. Set path into your system path:

 C:\ProgramData\Oracle\Java\javapath

 %M2_HOME%\bin or %MAVEN_HOME%\bin

+4.Download the zip file links.zip

-Please download the zip file links.zip, then unzip it into a folder for example C:\test\links, in the directory,
+5. Unzip the file links.zip into a folder for example C:\test\links

+6. In the directory C:\test\links

 to run the app: